 - 3.1.
 On 21 September 2014 heavy clashes broke out between the Islamic State in Iraq and the Levant (ISIL) and Kurdish fighters a few miles from Kobani, which is also known as Ayn al-Arab.
-IS fighters seized dozens of villages close to the border and advanced on the frontier town of Ayn al-Arab. - 3.2.
-On 10 October 2014 the Office of the United Nations High Commissioner for Refugees (UNHCR) reported that many of the more than 170,000 people have fled to Turkey from the besieged Syrian town of Kobani. - 3.3.
-According to Turkish government officials, more than 172,500 Syrians fled Kobane and the surrounding area entered the country over the last few weeks.
-While the vast majority fled in the first few days, a steady stream continues with average daily arrivals of about 570 people over the past few days through the Yumurtalik border crossing.
+ISIL fighters seized dozens of villages close to the border and advanced on the frontier town of Ayn al-Arab. - 3.2.
+According to Turkish government officials, more than 190,000 Syrians fled Kobane and the surrounding area, entered the country.
 Many of the refugees are staying with host communities.
-The government of Turkey and aid agencies are working with village leaders to distribute aid to refugees and host families.
-Other refugees are staying in various collective shelters, such as schools, markets, sports centres, wedding halls and mosques which are managed by Turkish authorities. - 3.4.
-Throughout the Syrian conflict, the city of Kobani was in relative safety, and as many as 200,000 internally displaced people from other parts of the country had found refuge there.
-But with recent ISIL advances and a siege of the city, large numbers of the population mainly from Syria's Kurdish minority were forced to abandon their homes and seek protection and safety across the border in Turkey's Sanliurfa province.
-The UNHCR reported that there were large numbers of women, children and elderly among the refugees. - 3.5.
-The Disaster and Emergency Management Presidency of the Turkish Prime (AFAD) reported that Syrian refugees were entering Turkey via the registration centre in Yumurtalik located in the southeastern province of Adana, Turkey.
-The AFAD sent a group of experts to the region and tasked them more preparations for a possible new refugee influx. - 3.6.
-According to the AFAD's report of 20 October 2014, 220.595 Syrians are sheltered in Temporary Protections Centers (TPCs) and 1.401.886 Syrians are outside of TPCs.
-The highest concentration of Syrian refugees is in Şanlıurfa (79.235 people), followed by Kilis (37.611 people), Gaziantep (33.505 people), Kahramanmaraş (17.160 people) and Hatay (14.473 people).
-The AFAD reported that during the period of 19-20 October 2014, 397 Syrians arrived TPCs but then 805 Syrians voluntarily returned to Syria. - 3.7.
-At the start of the influx, the UNHCR responded with immediate supplies of relief items in the past 24 hours, including 20 trucks with 20,000 blankets, 10,000 mats, 5,000 jerry cans and 2,000 plastic sheets.
-The UNHCR donated mobile registration and coordination centres and staff who are positioned at the six border crossing points to monitor arrivals and identify vulnerable persons.
+The government of Turkey and aid agencies work with village leaders to distribute aid to refugees and host families.
+Other refugees are staying in various collective shelters, such as schools, markets, sports centres, wedding halls and mosques which are managed by Turkish authorities. - 3.3.
+According to the report of the Disaster and Emergency Management Presidency of the Turkish Prime (AFAD) as of 17 November 2014, 221.805 Syrians are sheltered in 22 Temporary Protections Centers (TPCs) and 1.432.071 Syrians are outside of TPCs.
+The highest concentration of Syrian refugees is in Sanliurfa (80.264 people), followed by Kilis (37.532 people), Gaziantep (33.392 people), Kahramanmaras (17.209 people) and Hatay (14.689 people).
+34,792 Syrian children have been born in camps.